ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Go back to previous step
 ```

-For this tutorial, let's assume the simple case of no additional precompile.
+For this tutorial, assume the simple case of no additional precompile.
 This finalizes the
 prompt sequence and the command exits:

 ```bash